 Women as Army Nurses

-Another important role of women during the war were as army nurses.
+Another important role of women during the war was as army nurses.
 More than 59,000 nurses served during WWII.
-These nurses served on hospital trains, evacuation hospitals, field hospitals and on medical transport planes.
+These nurses served on hospital trains, evacuation hospitals, field hospitals, and on medical transport planes.
 Their role contributed to a very low mortality rate and less than 4 % of those injured died.
-As with the home front the role of women expanded in the military.
-The army granted nurses full retirement privileges, officers? commissions, equal pay, dependent allowances and education.
+As with the home front, the role of women expanded in the military.
+The army granted nurses full retirement privileges, officers, commissions, equal pay, dependent allowances, and education.

-Army nurses were transported all over the world serving in the military and many were captured and were prisoners of war;?because of the need of competent nurses the army developed specialized training with specific training schools and programs developed within the US.
+Army nurses were transported all over the world serving in the military and many were captured and were prisoners of war; because of the need for competent nurses, the army developed specialized training with specific training schools and programs developed within the US.
 One difference with new nurses was the need for nurses that dealt with psychiatric patients.
 Nurses were trained to deal with psychiatric cases as typically one in twelve patients needed psychiatric care.

 Women in the Armed Forces